rocker-org/devcontainer-templates/README.md

 # Development Container Templates (for R)

-This repository contains a set of Dev Container Templates, to using containers built from [rocker-org/devcontainer-images](https://github.com/rocker-org/devcontainer-images).
+This repository contains a set of Dev Container Templates for R.

 This repository is based on
 [the `devcontainers/templates` repository](https://github.com/devcontainers/templates) and